 Home|Surgical Procedures|Breast Surgery|Breast Lift – Mastopexy

 Breast lift surgery (or “mastopexy”), is a procedure designed to improve the appearance of sagging breasts by tightening the skin and giving the breasts a more youthful projection.
 The development of breast ptosis (sagginess) and loose skin that creates a “drooping” appearance is extremely common and often results from the natural aging process, pregnancy, genetic factors, fluctuations in weight, or even just the force of gravity.
-A breast lift from one of our skilled plastic surgeons here at Luxxery Boutique can effectively rejuvenate the breasts with beautiful, natural-looking results.
+A breast lift from our skilled plastic surgeon in Waldorf can effectively rejuvenate the breasts with beautiful, natural-looking results.

 “Dr. Hakki and his team were awesome, supportive, and knowledgeable!
 I always love visiting and I’m always welcomed with open arms.
 Thank you for making me feel beautiful.”